shorthills-ai/llama_index/CONTRIBUTING.md

 #### Query Transforms

 A query transform augments a raw query string with associated transformations to improve index querying.
-This can interpreted as a pre-processing stage before the core index query logic is executed.
+This can interpreted as a pre-processing stage, before the core index query logic is executed.

 **Interface**: `run` takes in a `str` or `Querybundle` as input, and outputs a transformed `QueryBundle`.